Fern prothallus frond sperm egg

 Sep 24, The life cycle of ferns is different from other land plants as both the Fertilisation occurs when the fern's egg and sperm combine to form a zygote.
 The zygote develops from the prothallus (fern gametophyte).
 The mature fern plant consists of three major parts – the rhizome, the fronds and the sporangia.

-Molly from Ashburn Age: 29.
+Molly from Fairfield Age: 29.
 I will gladly invite you to visit!
 Tender and passionate!